ddttom/aem-guides-wknd/prompts/prompts/demo/3dcube.md

-Create and implement the code, styling and readme for a Franklin 6-sided 3D cube named  3dcube, the readme should include the guidance you respond with as text.
+Create and implement the code, styling and readme for an AEM component 6-sided 3D cube named  3dcube, the readme should include the guidance you respond with as text.
 Each face should contain an image as a href link.